paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 Each quantitative requirement should be linked to an explanation to ensure correct interpretation.
 This includes definition of the scope, principles and boundary conditions that are to be applied for the reliability prediction, as discussed with the ground rules and assumptions for reliability prediction in {numref}`methodo_5_2`.

-The reliability requirements could also be defined considering partial losses leading to reduced functional capability and graceful degradation, for example:
+The reliability requirements could also be defined considering partial losses leading to reduced functional capability and graceful {term}`degradation <Degradation>`, for example:

 ```{epigraph}
 The probability that at least $k$ out of $n$ antenna links are operative after $y$ years in orbit shall be greater than 98%.